-Here’s what I care about: the people he abused and tried to violently kill, even though I don’t know who they are and I’ll probably never meet them in person.
+Here’s what I care about: the people he abused and tried to kill, even though I don’t know them and I’ll probably never meet them.
 I care about them enough, as I do for all the survivors in my life, to not hear his music or support him.
 In such a materialistic, uncertain world, something is certain: what we choose to give our money to, matters.

 There are plenty of both.
 Know that you get a say in which stories become more frequent.

 You’re directly contributing with what you allow, normalize, idolize.

-Choose wisely SVP.
+Choose wisely, SVP.